TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They Say: Formulated to kill weeds and grass fast!
 Our proprietary formula will deliver results within 24 hours!
 Perfect for all residential, commercial, industrial, and agricultural use - including: driveways, sidewalks, concrete, mulch beds, pavement, flowers beds, parking lots, and farm lands.

-We Say: ECO Garden PRO natural weed killer solution is safe for bees, soil, groundwater, fish, livestock, pets, and people.
+We Say: According to the manufacturer, ECO Garden PRO natural weed killer solution is designed to minimize harm to bees, soil, groundwater, fish, livestock, pets, and people.
+The formula uses plant-based ingredients that break down more readily than synthetic alternatives.

-It’s so natural that I even felt safe using it on weeds around the edge of my garden flower beds and vegetable patch.
+It's so natural that I even felt safe using it to eliminate weeds around the edge of my garden, flower beds, and vegetable patch.

-It’s gentle on the planet...but brutal on weeds.
-I noticed results in less than 24 hours, with no retreating required.
+It's gentle on the planet, but brutal on weeds.
+I noticed results in less than 24 hours, without needing a second application.

 ✔ Value for Money